DessySI/team-profile-generator-by-dessysi/README.md

 ## Report issues

-To report bugs or other issues with your ReadMe project, it's best to reach out to https://github.com/DessySI and create a new issue.
+To report bugs or other issues with your project, it's best to reach out to https://github.com/DessySI and create a new issue.

 ## Contributions